46OkuMen/46-okunen-monogatari/readme.md

 | Total        | 82%  |(4410 / 5373) |

 ## How do I use this?
 * There is a development IPS patch in the "patch" folder.
-It's not a release, it's just a proof-of-concept. and I don't recommend playing with it, other than to confirm for yourself "hey, this project really is getting somewhere!"
+It's not a release, it's just a proof-of-concept.
+And I don't recommend playing with it, other than to confirm for yourself "hey, this project really is getting somewhere!"
+The game will almost certainly crash at some point!!
 * Use LunarIPS (or whatever other IPS program you have) to patch your Disk A image.
 * The patch targets these disk images:
 	* 46 Okunen Monogatari - The Sinkaron (J) A user.FDI `md5: CA56B37F74885C40EDC9B1D2AACB5DA6`